8 Property Management Goals You Should Set This Year

 Most property management goals are internal, but this year, let’s do a little something for our end client — the tenant.
 Getting clever about tenant communications means making notices more convenient, using a customer portal or sending a quick automated reminder that strikes the right balance between being personable but never too pushy.

 Goal #7: Step Up Your Security

 With cyber security on everyone’s mind and more data breaches happening every minute, it’s no surprise that safe document storage is on this list.
-Look towards creating a cloud environment and adopting software with a centralised storage facility to keep personal information protected at all costs.
+Look towards creating a cloud environment and adopting property development accounting software with a centralised storage facility to keep personal information protected at all costs.
 From rental agreements to proof of identity, tenant information should be under lock and key with a hefty price to pay if a breach is on your books.